 One of the main culprits in waterway pollution comes from phosphates, which are common in many cleaning agents including commercial and household detergents.
 When wastewater containing phosphates enters waterways it can lead to toxic algal blooms which suffocate marine life and make the water hazardous to humans.

-Many harsh cleaning chemicals also affect water pH levels which, in extreme cases, kill aquatic life directly by creating conditions which are harmful for the organism.
-More often slight changes in pH effect the balance of species with an ecosystem allowing species such as plankton, algae and mosses to take over.
+Many harsh cleaning chemicals also affect water pH levels which, in extreme cases, kill aquatic life directly by creating conditions which are harmful to the organism.
+More often slight changes in pH affect the balance of species with an ecosystem allowing species such as plankton, algae and mosses to take over.
 The most serious effect of changes in water pH appears to be the interference with the fish’ reproductive cycle.
 Calcium levels in the female fish may be lowered to the point where she cannot produce eggs or the eggs fail to pass from the ovaries or if fertilized, the eggs and/or larvae develop abnormally (EPA, 1980)

 The Solution: Triple7 Heavy Duty

-Despite its powerful cleaning effect Triple7 Heavy Duty has is safe to release into sewage systems and storm water drains in and around sensitive waterways.
-In fact the addition of Triple7 Heavy Duty to wastewater systems can actually improve overall water quality by helping to break up pollutants allowing for faster biodegradation in the environment or in downstream processing.
+Despite its powerful cleaning effect Triple7 Heavy Duty has is safe to release into sewage systems and stormwater drains in and around sensitive waterways.
+In fact, the addition of Triple7 Heavy Duty to wastewater systems can actually improve overall water quality by helping to break up pollutants allowing for faster biodegradation in the environment or in downstream processing.